yvesonline/saved-places-importer/README.md

 ## Requirements

 You will need to have Firefox installed and logged in to your Google account.
 Then you need the `marionette_driver` package which you can install via pip with `pip install marionette_driver`.
 Afterwards start your Firefox with `firefox -marionette` so that it can be controlled.
+Alternatively you can set `marionette.enabled` to `true` in `about:config`.
 If you don't want to temper with your system create a virtual environment using:
 ```lang=bash
 $ virtualenv --version  # Check virtual environment is installed
 $ virtualenv venv --python=python2.7  # Create a virtual environment